KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

 .. versionadded:: 23.04

 :guilabel:`Add Sequence...`: Adds a new sequence to the timeline.
 A sequence behaves like a clip.
-Working with sequences see :ref:`here <working_with_sequences>`.
+Working with sequences see :ref:`here <sequence>`.

 Online Resources